mamouros99/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI
-This repository will be used to keep track of my process during the 100 Days of SwiftUI guide
+This repository will be used to keep track of my progress during the 100 Days of SwiftUI guide